phette23/c4l21-learn-to-love-the-command-line/content/055-intermediate-exercises.md

 $ done
 $ cat reversed-names.txt</code></pre>

-The actual, easiest way to do this is to use the <code>tac</code> command which is, in function and name, "reverse cat".
+<br>The actual, easiest way to do this is to use the <code>tac</code> command which is, in function and name, "reverse cat".
 It prints a file to stdout starting with the last line.
 </details>
 <br>